 Yes!
 We offer full discounts for students via our Github Student Pack, even as part of a private organization!

 For universities, boot camp, or other educational organizations, please send an email to [email protected] for access.

 Can't find what you are looking for on this page or anywhere in docs?

-Check out our Codecov Community forum!
-It has mix of users, contributors and employees answering questions and providing additional insights.
+Our Codecov Community forum is also a great resource!
+It has a mix of users, contributors, and employees answering questions and providing additional insights.